-As the only Boston Public Schools program that specifically targets dropouts, the Re-Engagement Center (REC) provides one central location in a caring environment for students to access the resources and counseling that they need to re-enroll in school and get back on track to graduation.
-One of the first programs of its kind nationwide, the REC has found that dropouts want to come back to school and can succeed when they’re given the right support.
+As the only Boston Public Schools program that specifically targets students who have dropped out of high school, the Re-Engagement Center (REC) provides one central location in a caring environment for students to access the resources and counseling that they need to re-enroll in school and get back on track to graduation.
+One of the first programs of its kind nationwide, the REC has found that these students want to come back to school and can succeed when they’re given the right support.
 It is a partnership between the Boston Public Schools and the PIC.

 The REC maintains an open-door policy.
 Young people and families are welcome to call the REC at 617-635-2273 or drop in to visit the center, which is located at Madison Park Complex, Building 1, 55 Malcolm X Blvd.
 Roxbury, MA 02119.

-- Outreach to dropouts via mail, phone, and door knocking
+- Outreach to students via mail, phone, and door knocking

 - Review transcripts to give students a picture of what they need to complete school